DanielStolt/le_log4net/README.md

 ------------------------------
 You can register your account on Logentries simply by clicking `Sign Up` at the top of the screen.
 Once logged in, create a new host with a name that best represents your app.
 Select this host and create a new logfile of source type `TOKEN TCP` with a name that represents what you will be logging, these names are for your own benefit.
+Scroll down for instructions on setting up a logfile for HTTP PUT logging.

 Logentries Log4net Plugin Setup
 --------------------------------